SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Lasers
 ^^^^^^

-A laser is introduced using the ``Laser()`` block.
-It consists in applying oscillating boundary conditions for the magnetic field on one of the box sides.
+A laser consists in applying oscillating boundary conditions for the magnetic field on one of the box sides.
+The only boundary conditions that support lasers are ``"silver-muller"`` (see :py:data:`bc_em_type_x`).
-There are three syntaxes:
+There are several syntaxes to introduce a laser in :program:`Smilei`:

 .. rubric:: 1.
 Defining a generic wave